The Fort at Agra, Etching

 Marius BauerAuthenticity

-THE FORT AT AGRA, ETCHING: ORIGINS & SIGNIFICANCE
+THE FORT AT AGRA, ETCHING: IDENTIFICATION

 This appears to be an etching on paper depicting 'The Fort at Agra,' as indicated by the inscription below the image.
 The scene captures a walled structure, likely the Agra Fort, with intricate details in the architecture and a suggestion of movement with figures and possibly animals in the foreground.
 The linearity and fine cross-hatching are characteristic of the etching technique, which uses acid to create recessed lines in a metal plate to hold ink.

-The Agra Fort, an iconic UNESCO World Heritage site, served as the main residence of the emperors of the Mughal Dynasty until 1638 and is a prime example of Mughal architecture in India.
+The Agra Fort, an UNESCO World Heritage site, served as the main residence of the emperors of the Mughal Dynasty until 1638 and is a prime example of Mughal architecture in India.

 Typical antique shop fare.
 Requires some searching but regularly available.
 This is where most genuine antiques fall.